-- To safeguard children and young people who interact with the Community Trust. - To demonstrate best practice in the area of safeguarding children. - To develop a positive and pro-active welfare programme to enable all children and young people to participate in an enjoyable and safe environment. - To promote high ethical standards throughout Blackpool FC Community Trust's activities.
+- To safeguard children and young people who interact with the Community Trust. - To demonstrate best practice in safeguarding children. - To develop a positive and pro-active welfare programme to enable all children and young people to participate in an enjoyable and safe environment. - To promote high ethical standards throughout Blackpool FC Community Trust's activities.